 Our Analysis and Hands-on Test Results

 A chemical water treatment method, Katadyn's Micropur tablets are the pill form of chlorine dioxide, such as Aquamira, which comes in drop form.
 This chemical treatment does eliminate Cryptosporidium (after a long wait period), which iodine does not do, and it leaves the water tasting a little fresher than iodine.

 The active ingredient in these tablets is chlorine dioxide (think bleach, but with less harmful effects) and it kills bacteria, cysts, and viruses, which is more than most filters.
 They also have the added benefit of killing Cryptosporidium if you wait for four hours, which iodine tablets do not do.
 It is trustworthy and is an excellent method for particularly contaminated water sources since it works on more types of diseases, and can also treat the water on the threads of your bottle.
-The downside?
-You are adding a tiny bit of chemical to your water.
-Is that better than diarrhea ruining your carefully planned vacation?
+You'll have to deal with a a hint of chemical flavoring, but is that better than diarrhea ruining your carefully planned vacation?
 We think so.

 These tablets come individually wrapped, so unlike the Potable Aqua Iodine tablets, you can bring just a few with you instead of a whole bottle.
 They are by far the lightest, smallest method of water purification that you can bring with you, and is ideal to have in case of an emergency.